JCPTrevillian/JCPTrevillian/README.md

   I was responsible for multiple locations for an oral surgery practice.
 I also owned and operated an incorporated small business.

   During the pandemic I decided to take a leap of faith and bet on myself.
-While I loved dentristry (I still do) I also love bulding things, breaking them, and rebuilding them to understand how it works.
-Data was something I leveraged in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
-I heard about the APP partnership with Anita B and Intuit and thought that would be an amazing life-chaging experience so I applied.
+While I loved helping others in dentristry - I also love bulding things, breaking them, and rebuilding them to understand how it works.
+Data was something I took the initiative to leverage in my
+  Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
+I heard about the APP partnership with Anita B and Intuit and felt that would be an amazing life-chaging experience so I applied.

   **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**

   The apprenticeship was split into two parts: the intensive learning phase and the apprenticeship phase.
 In the first half, the learning phase, I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL).
-I forged meaningful friendships with others in my cohort who were also working hard to change their lived.
+I forged meaningful friendships with others in my cohort.
 For the apprenticeship phase I was thrilled to be placed on Prediction Service Team (AI/ML) as a Front End Engineer.
   Through this experience I learned best practices during sprints while honing my skills in software development, testing, and end of sprint code review presentations/demonstrations.
 This reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
   *Within my short time with Intuit, I earned two awards: Customer Obsession and Courage.*

   I love creating user centric web applications, knowing I am helping others.
 I enjoy design - not merely for asthetics but for the intentional functionality written into the code working hard behind the scenes.
-I continue self-guided learning every day - reinforcing and strengthening my skills.
+I continue self-guided learning every day - reinforcing and strengthening my front and back end skills.
 I can best be described as a naturally curious person who asks questions and likes to explore the things I want to master.

   When I look back at who I was a year ago when I first started to who I am today?
 I have come a long way.

   I am so excited for where my tech journey leads next!
   </details>